squinkylabs/SqHarmony/docs/more-on-harmony.md

 # More on Harmony

 Some ramblings on things that are useful when trying to use some Squinktronix modules.
+Mostly about diatonic scales.
+This is a work in progress, expect some updates.

 ## more info

 There is a ton of information on line and in books on this stuff.
 Even the wikipedia articles are much better and more detailed than what you are reading now.

 Here are some Wikipedia articles: